This post include information about CBD oil and how it can can help with certain health issues including pain, insomnia, and anxiety.

 How Much CBD Should I Take?

 The amount of CBD recommended should be adapted to each individual.
 The general recommendation is 25mg taken twice a day.
 However, genetics, health conditions, age, medications, and a multitude of other factors can influence how much a person should take.
-You can read more about dosing recommendations for certain health conditions here.

 As with most supplements, it’s a good idea to start low and work up.
 Remember to talk to your qualified healthcare practitioner before starting any supplement, including CBD!